aruntheja-3/Ansible-Practice/README.md

 ## Step 2: Ansible Basics (like, REALLY basic)

-What is Ansible?
+So... what is Ansible?

-Essentially, it's an open source configuration management software that [improves the scalability, consistency, and reliability of your IT environment](https://cloudacademy.com/blog/what-is-ansible/).
+Essentially, it's an open source configuration management software that [improves the scalability, consistency, and reliability of your IT environment](https://cloudacademy.com/blog/what-is-ansible/) and can probably be described in another 50 buzzwords too.
 It's built on Python, and it utilizes SSH, which is why we just went through all that trouble setting up an SSH RSA key!

 Courtesy of [Ansible for DevOps](https://www.ansiblefordevops.com/), Ansible aims to be:
 * Clear - a simple YAML syntax